tnebooks/12th-physics/content.en/electrostatics/_index.md

 ### Gauss law

-A positive point charge _Q_ is surrounded by an imaginary sphere of radius _r_ as shown in Figure 1.34.
+A positive point charge q _ is surrounded by an imaginary sphere of radius _r_ as shown in Figure 1.34.
 We can calculate the total electric flux through the closed surface of the sphere using the equation (1.58).

 Φ_E E dA EdA_\= ⋅ =∫ ∫     cosθ